AkashSasank/faceapp/faceapp/README.md

 - Verify data was ingested for the same `project_id`
 - Verify embedding model + threshold configuration
 - Verify Qdrant is reachable via `QDRANT_URL`

+### Ingestion is skipped unexpectedly
+- Check `skipped_models` from ingest result output.
+- Confirm you are using the intended `project_id` and Qdrant connection/profile.